Akaike information criterion: Transforming data

 The AIC values of the candidate models must all be computed with the same data set.
 Sometimes, though, we might want to compare a model of the response variable, y, with a model of the logarithm of the response variable, log(y).
 More generally, we might want to compare a model of the data with a model of transformed data.
 Following is an illustration of how to deal with data transforms (adapted from Burnham & Anderson (2002): "Investigators should be sure that all hypotheses are modeled using the same response variable").

 Suppose that we want to compare two models: one with a normal distribution of y and one with a normal distribution of log(y).
 We should not directly compare the AIC values of the two models.
 Instead, we should transform the normal cumulative distribution function to first take the logarithm of y.
 To do that, we need to perform the relevant integration by substitution: thus, we need to multiply by the derivative of the (natural) logarithm function, which is 1/y.
 Hence, the transformed distribution has the following probability density function:

 —which is the probability density function for the log-normal distribution.
 We then compare the AIC value of the normal model against the AIC value of the log-normal model.

+For misspecified model, Takeuchi's Information Criterion (TIC) might be more appropriate.
+However, TIC often suffers from instability caused by estimation errors.